How to Craft an Effective Expert Witness Engagement Letter

 Any solid engagement letter should define the services that the attorney expects the expert to perform.
 The first issue that should be decided is whether the expert is expected to testify.
 An expert witness’ duties and responsibilities are largely different from a consultative (or non-testifying) expert.
 Notably, a non-testifying expert’s identity is oftentimes protected, which allows for certain obvious advantages in terms of trial preparation.

 Under Rule 26(b)(4)(D)(ii) of the Federal Rules of Civil Procedure, a party may not discover facts known or opinions held by an expert who is not expected to be called as a witness at trial except upon a showing of exceptional circumstances.
-Thus, consulting experts can investigate facts and issues of the case without disclosing their opinions opposing counsel.
-Contrarily, experts that do plan to testify need to disclose their findings accordingly.
+Thus, consulting experts can investigate the facts and issues of the case without disclosing their opinions to opposing counsel.
+Contrarily, experts who do plan to testify need to disclose their findings accordingly.
 Pursuant to Rule 26, these experts need to provide a written report to opposing counsel which contains their opinions and the basis for them.
 Therefore, it is critical that the expert’s specific role and corresponding obligations are definitively stated in the engagement letter.

 Define the Services to be Performed